norkos/simplelte/README.md

-Simple application to play with C++.
+Simple application to play with C++ and learn something new :)